LibrariesHacked/helibtech/helibtech-viewpoints/can-a-proprietary-library-system-platform-be-more-open-than-an-open-source-one.md

 ---
-title: "Can a proprietary library system/platform be more open than an open source one?Open library platforms - a pragmatic approach "
+title: Can a proprietary library system/platform be more open than an open source one?
 tags:
   - Library management systems
   - Library services platform